 Homeguard Sorcerer's Shoes hotfix early this week

-As you may have noticed, buying the Homeguard enchantment for Sorcerer's Shoes has been disabled on live since late last week due to a bug:
+As you may have noticed, buying the Homeguard enchantment for Sorcerer's Shoes has been disabled on live since late last week due to a bug:"Hey all,

 Due to a bug with Sorcerer's Shoes giving double the magic penetration when upgraded with the Homeguard enchantment, we're going to be disabling this item combination (specifically Homeguard enchanted Sorcerer's Shoes, not the shoes or the enchantment alone) to minimize its impact on the fewest possible players.